mcore-server/ImprovedMobs/README.md

-# 👾 ru.mcore.improvedmobs.ImprovedMobs
+# 👾 ImprovedVanilla
-This plugin improves mobs AI in Minecraft.
+Better Vanilla!
+This plugin improbes Mob AI, vanilla chat, adding friends and more.